A Purpose Driven Troop

 Troop 29 is BSA GOLD Journey to Excellence Rated.

-Congratulations!Congratulations to Kyle Carrick.
-Kyle is Troop 29's first Eagle Scout of 2014.
+Congratulations!Congratulations to Hunter Suchyj.
+Hunter is Troop 29's latest Eagle Scout!
 On behalf of Troop 29's scouts, scout leadership, adult scouters, and parents we would like to congratulate you on a job well done and for helping to set the standard for Troop 29 Eagles scouts.
 Well done!

 The Scouting TrailThis is the trail that the Scout shall know,